NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/_index.md

 ## Customer Metadata Boundary

-Cloudflare Zero Trust can be used with the Data Localization Suite to ensure that data storage is restricted to a specific geographic region.
+Khulnasoft Zero Trust can be used with the Data Localization Suite to ensure that data storage is restricted to a specific geographic region.
 For more information refer to [Customer Metadata Boundary](/data-localization/metadata-boundary/).

 ## Data privacy

-For more information on how we use this data, refer to our [Privacy Policy](https://www.cloudflare.com/application/privacypolicy/).
+For more information on how we use this data, refer to our [Privacy Policy](https://www.Khulnasoft.com/application/privacypolicy/).